waltligon/orangefs/doc/design/distributions.md

-and server processing is the way segments are built is different as they represent the distribution of data from the various servers, not the distribution of data on the server (What in the world does this sentence mean?!?)
+and server processing is the way segments are built is different as they represent the distribution of data from the various servers, not the distribution of data on the server (What in the world does this sentence mean?\!?)

 Distribution parameters are defined in the exported header for the distribution (e.g. for the simple stripe distribution, the header file is pvfs2-dist-simple-stripe.h).
 The distribution methods are usually defined in a corresponding implementation file in the io/description subsystem (e.g. the simple stripe implementation is in io/description/dist-simple-stripe.c).

 The methods defined for each distribution allow it to completely specify